gongfarmer/janeway/PORTING.md

 ```

 Notice one other difference in the query above:

 The `jsonpath` tool's query starts with `$.*`, but the `janeway` query omits that.
-Accordin to the RFC, the wilcard operator "*" would convert the input json from a JSON Object to a list of the values from the object, discarding the keys.
-Thus, the "x" key would be thrown away and the "`@.x`" part of the query wouldn't be able to match it.
+According to the RFC, the wilcard operator "*" would convert the JSON Object to a list of the values from the object, discarding the keys.
+Thus, the "x" key would be thrown away and the "`@.x`" part of the query wouldn't be able to match on it.

 * jsonpath requires parentheses around the filter selector, janeway does not